PayString/paystring-documentation/docs/best-practices.md

 ---

 :::note
-PayString was previously known as PayID, and some references remain.
+PayString was previously known as PayID.
 :::

 The PayString protocol is flexible and supports a wide range of implementations.
 To ensure security, follow these best practices.